dgryski/go-perfbook/performance.md

 Do we have to do this at all?
 The fastest code is the code that's not there.
 If yes, is this the best algorithm.
 If yes, is this the best *implementation* of this algorithm.

+Given a profile that says a particular routine is expensive, before optimizing that routine, see if you can eliminate calls to it all together.

 Basic techniques: